odoo/owl/doc/v3/owl/reference/template_syntax.md

 a unique number or string (objects will not work: they will be cast to the `"[object Object]"` string, which is obviously not unique).

-Also, the key can be set on a `t` tag or on its children.
-The following variations are all equivalent:
+Also, the key can be set on a `p` tag or on a wrapping `t` tag.
+The following variations are equivalent:

 ```xml
 <p t-foreach="this.items" t-as="item" t-key="item.id">